LordGolumpki/golumpkis-stat-roller/README.md

 # golumpkis-stat-roller
-A simple app for rolling DnD stats.
+A simple web app for rolling DnD stats.